Show / Hide Table of Contents

 Limiting consumer concurrency

 Sometimes it might be needed to limit the concurrent number of instances that can be active of a specific consumer type.
+Eg. when the consumer requires a lot of system resources, causing issues with the application stability.

 Other examples include scenarios where multiple messages for the same entities arrive at the same time, causing optimistic concurrency issues during processing due to the parallel actions on the same entities.